sahluwalia17/NBA-CLI/README.md

 If you take the time to install these modules, you will have access to a beautifully crafted CLI with custom colors that will elevate the user experience.
 We provide fast and reliable information that will never fail you!

+Huge shoutout to http://stats.nesn.com/nba/ for providing us with reliable statistics!
 - Firetrix 2017